jgkramer/jgkramer.github.io/_drafts/post4_solar.md

 ## Data Source: EIA

-Data in this post comes from the Energy Information Administration website; in particular, its [Hourly Electric Grid Monitor](https://www.eia.gov/electricity/gridmonitor/dashboard/electric_overview/US48/US48), which provides hour-granularity by region (defined by the electric grid balancing authority serving that region) on a number of variables.
+Data in this post comes from the Energy Information Administration.
+The EIA's [Hourly Electric Grid Monitor](https://www.eia.gov/electricity/gridmonitor/dashboard/electric_overview/US48/US48), has hourly granularity by region on a number of variables.
 These include total usage and generation in the region (balanced by import / export from neighboring regions), as well as a detailed look at generation by type of source (e.g., coal, nuclear, natural gas, solar, wind).
-An example of this latter chart is shown below, which shows the daily generation cycle of solar, days where power output is lowered due to weather, and how natural gas plants are ramped up and down to offset the solar generation cycle.
+An example of the latter is shown below, which shows the daily generation cycle of solar, days where power output is lower due to weather, and how natural gas plants are ramped up and down to offset the solar generation cycle.

 <img src="/assets/images/post4_generation_sample.png"  width="70%" height="70%">